mvysny/mvysny.github.io/_posts/2021-3-15-best-cheap-tablet-netflix.md

 Apparently, Netflix works Full-HD only if:

 * Widevine is L1
-* The version is at least 16.0.0 or higher
+* The version is at least 15.0.0 or higher
+* Necessary secure codecs are supported: VP9 and AVC-High

 (at least on my phone there's Widevine L1 16.0.0 and both Netflix and Prime Video plays content in Full HD).